 - Regular Employment – Full time (30+ hours a week) & year round employees of the CFAIA.

 - Camp Host – Campground work in exchange for a camp site and full hookups.

-- Internships – May be education positions in either the CFAIA office in Pisgah Forest or at the Cradle of Forestry Historic Site.
+- Internships – May be education positions in either the CFAIA office in Pisgah Forest or at the Cradle of Forestry Heritage Site.

 Click the link below to view our current jobs.
 If you are interested in more than one position, please fill out ONE job application only and then send an email to firstname.lastname@example.org with other positions you are interested in filling.